jodirobertson/books-api/README.md

 # books-api
-An API to track the books I've read.
+This is an API to track the books I've read.

 It was modeled after the tutorial provided by Michael Herman at https://mherman.org/blog/designing-a-restful-api-with-node-and-postgres/.

-This API has 5 methods with which a user may interact with their booklist database:
+The books-API has 5 methods with which a user may interact with their booklist database:

 GET: localhost:3000/api/booklist
 Returns a list of all the books and their attributes